eur-nl/erim-research-toolbox/pages/data_life_cycle/planning.md

 ## How to write a data management plan?

-There is a EUR specific DMP template, which can be completed using [DMPonline-Erasmus](https://dmponline.eur.nl/).
+At EUR we use a DMP template, which can be completed using [DMPonline-Erasmus](https://dmponline.eur.nl/).
-The template was created by the RDM specialists at UL/EDSC and the data stewards.
+The template was created by the data management specialists at UL/EDSC and the EUR research data stewards.
 It has been approved by NWO and ZonMw and it is also the default DMP format supported by the EUR.

-You can find a quick guide to DMPOnline here and if you need support with your data mangement plan, please do not hesitate to contact ERIM's Research Data Steward at data@erim.eur.nl
+You can find a quick guide to DMPOnline [here](https://www.erim.eur.nl/research-integrity/rdm/policies-framework/dmponline-quickguide/).

+If you need support with your data mangement plan, please do not hesitate to contact ERIM's Research Data Steward at data@erim.eur.nl

 <!-- ERIM focused information (end) -->